jblomo/oddjob/README.md

 in [outputdir]/17/part-00000 will be written "realkey"	{"some values": "other JSON"}
 in [outputdir]/22/part-00000 will be written "other realkey"	{"other values": "more JSON"}

+### oddjob.MultipleValueJSONOutputFormat - Writes to the directories specified by the first element in the key, and only writes the value
+The output key of your job must be a JSON formatted array.
+The first element will be used as the subdirectory, and the second element will not be written to the file.

+eg rows:
+[17, "realkey"]	{"some values": "other JSON"}
+[22, "other realkey"]	{"other values": "more JSON"}

+in [outputdir]/17/part-00000 will be written {"some values": "other JSON"}
+in [outputdir]/22/part-00000 will be written {"other values": "more JSON"}

 ### oddjob.ManifestTextInputFormat - Manifest files are inputs with a list of paths to use as the real input.
 Paths may be directories, globs, or files and will be expanded appropriately.
 Unlike most InputFormats, this class will silently ignore missing and unmatched